What is Chantilly Cream? Is it different than Whipped Cream?

-- Add sugar and vanilla and beat until stiff peaks form, watching carefully to avoid over whipping.
+- Add sugar and vanilla extract and beat until stiff peaks form, watching carefully to avoid over-whipping.

 *Make sure your stainless bowl is clean and cold for a more stable whipped cream.
 The heavy whipping cream should be cold as well, not room temperature.

-Any desserts made with or topped with Chantilly need to be stored in the refrigerator, it is perishable and not shelf stable.
+Any desserts made with or topped with Chantilly must be stored in the refrigerator; it is perishable and not shelf-stable.

 What is the bottom line?

-The fact of the matter is Chantilly Cream is a sweeter version of whipped cream.
-It is absolutely delicious in desserts or atop cake.
-I personally love to use it with my homemade pies, like this Chocolate Chess Pie.
+The fact of the matter is Chantilly cream is a sweeter version of whipped cream.
+It is delicious in desserts or in between cake layers.
 A dollop of Chantilly is the perfect finishing touch!